 - Hybrid contact lenses

-For patients with corneal irregularities such as Keratoconus, Pellucids Marginal Degeneration, Post-RK, and Post-Lasik measuring the shape and contour of the corneas are obvious needs to achieve great fitting contact lenses.
+For patients with corneal irregularities such as Keratoconus, Pellucids Marginal Degeneration, Post-RK, and Post-Lasik measuring the shape and contour of the corneas are necessary to achieve great fitting contact lenses.
 At Renton Vision Clinic, we utilize the most advanced technologies to perform these specialized and complex procedures.

 Colored Contact Lenses